Exclude files and directories from source control

 Choose to exclude this file only, all files with this extension, or the files that match a custom pattern.
 You can use wild cards such as asterisk (*) and question mark (?).
 You can also apply the rule recursively.

 Click OK.
 The entry is added to the .dmignore file in the root of your project.
-If the .dmignore file does not exist, it will be created.
+If the .dmignore file does not exist, the system creates it.

 Or you can open the .dmignore file and add the entries there.